Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= WIP 1.9.13 =
+- Added option to disable Order creation after purchase.
+Useful if you don't want to save purchase info on your website.

 = 1.9.12 =
 - Fixed product price could not be set to zero or empty value (for donation purposes).